A data model is a communication tool

 A data model is a communication tool.

 Dan Galavan is a leading Data Architecture Consultant who has spent over two decades advising clients and leading the delivery of data solutions in both the private and public sector.
-He is an Associate Faculty lecturer in data management at the National College of Ireland, a Snowflake Data Superhero, and provides corporate Snowflake training.
+He is an Associate Faculty lecturer in data management at the National College of Ireland, a Snowflake Data Superhero, and provides Snowflake Data Cloud training.